≡ Menu

 This is why…

-We wanted to take a moment and discuss exactly what Pulmonary Edema in dogs is so that you might be better at recognizing some of the early symptoms of this disease and get your dog to a trained professional ASAP!
+We wanted to discuss what Pulmonary Edema in dogs is so that you might be better at recognizing some of the early symptoms of this disease and getting your dog to a trained professional ASAP!

 So, what is Pulmonary Edema, and why is it so harmful?

-To understand that while there may be three “types” of pulmonary edema, all three will center around on the oncotic pressure of cells to draw fluids like plasma towards them.
+Pulmonary Edema is an Edema that occurs in the lungs of your pet.
+There tend to be three types of this disease, which we will look at directly.
+Now it’s essential to understand that while there may be three “types” of pulmonary edema, all three will center around the oncotic pressure of cells to draw fluids like plasma towards them.

 This oncotic pressure…

 And most common is Cardiogenic pulmonary edema.
 This ultimately means that the heart has become affected by the poor functioning of the lungs.
-It can also refer to the fact that the problem has originated in the heart rather than the lungs, but has now spread.
-In the latter case it means that your pet has been suffering for a while before diagnosis can be made.
+It can also refer to the fact that the problem has originated in the heart rather than the lungs but has now spread.
+In the latter case, your pet has been suffering for a while before a diagnosis can be made.

 The second variant…

-Of this condition is Neurogenic Pulmonary Edema.
-In this version the edema has happened after any kind of trauma to the central nervous system.
-Although this is considered rare it is widely speculated that it is under diagnosed.
-Examples of things that might cause this are trauma or injury, seizures or electrocution.
+This condition is Neurogenic Pulmonary Edema.
+In this version, the edema happens after trauma to the central nervous system.
+Although this is considered rare, it is widely speculated that it is underdiagnosed.
+Some things that might cause this are trauma or injury, seizures, or electrocution.

 The third occurrence…

-Of this condition is known clinically as Post obstructive Pulmonary Edema.
-This type comes on quickly and is caused by a sudden and acute obstruction to the airways resulting in heart failure.
-There is very little you can do in this instance as you do not have time to get to a vet.
-Pet CPR is a real thing and is worth looking into as a prepared pet owner, particularly if your dog has any family history with this condition.
+This condition is known clinically as Post obstructive Pulmonary Edema.
+This type comes on quickly and is caused by a sudden and acute airway obstruction resulting in heart failure.
+You can do very little as you need more time to get to a vet.
+Pet CPR is real and worth looking into as a prepared pet owner, particularly if your dog has any family history of this condition.

 Clinical signs of Pulmonary Edema…